eunid/netID-docs/docs/devportal/tutorial/users.md

 - Under Contact Person Details, adjust all necessary information about the contact person.
 - To save the information, click **Apply Changes**.

-!!! info ""
-    The partner data was successfully adjusted.